youliangtan/robot_arm_workcell_manager/README.md

 The task sequence starts with picking up a custom design instrument tray from a medical rack, then end it by placing the tray on MIR cart (follow-up delivery task by a AGV).
 Fiducial visual markers (aruco) will function as locating markers for pose estimation and id matching.
 Aruco markers are attached to the trays and AGV cart.

-Newest version consists of namespacing support with move it, enable two arms to perform choreographed dance!! 🤖🤖
+Currently provide namespacing support!, enable two arms to perform choreographed dance!! 🤖🤖

 **Active in Development!!!**